-- All the teaching staff have recently completed training provided by the Leeds SENIT team for assessing maths, phonics and literacy interventions.
+- All the teaching staff have recently completed training provided by the Leeds SENIT team for assessing maths, phonics and literacy to support effective interventions.

-- The school employs a team of five teaching assistants who support and deliver a range of interventions on a small group or 1:1 basis.
+- The school employs a team five teaching assistants (part time hours) who support and deliver a range of interventions on a small group or 1:1 basis.
 These include maths intervention, dyslexia support, talking and social stories, speech and language interventions and phonics and spelling.

-- Two of the teaching assistants have recently completed HLTA training.
+- Two of our teaching assistants have completed HLTA training.

-- All members of staff, including the Teaching Assistant team, have received paediatric First Aid Training (2 day training- September 2019).
+- All members of staff, including the Teaching Assistant team, have received paediatric First Aid Training (2-day training – September 2022).

 - The SENDCo has received Bereavement training from Chid Bereavement UK.

-- As specific needs arise, the Headteacher or SENDCo will arrange for specific training to take place for example diabetes training.
+- As specific needs arise, the head teacher or SENDCo will arrange for additional specific training to take place.

-How is the effectiveness of the provision made for children with SEND evaluated?
+How is the effectiveness of the provision made for children with SEN evaluated?

 - Provision maps are used to measure progress and achievement.

-- Individual and group provision plans are evaluated regularly and at least termly.
+- Individual and group provision plans are evaluated every half term.

 - Assessment information is evaluated by teachers and senior leaders and fed into the planning cycle.

-- Use of attainment and progress data for children with SEND across the school as part of whole school tracking of children’s progress in terms of National Curriculum age-related expectations.
+- Use of attainment and progress data for children with SEN across the school as part of whole school tracking of children’s progress in terms of National Curriculum age-related expectations.

 - Learning walks and staff meetings monitor the effectiveness of universal provision.

-How are children with SEND enabled to engage in activities available with children in school who do not have SEND?
+How are children with SEN enabled to engage in activities available with children in school who do not have SEN?

 - All pupils are encouraged to take a full and active part in all curriculum activities and extra-curricular activities, including pupils with SEND.

-- The expectation of the school is that all children will have access to all activates and including the full P.E. curriculum and swimming.
+- The expectation of the school is that all children will have access to all activities including the full P.E. curriculum and swimming.

-- All extra- curricular activates are available and assessable to all our children.
+- All extra-curricular activates are available and accessible to all our children.